-Even if the restricted principle PP2 avoids problems, one might worry that it applies too rarely to constrain credences in all the expected ways.
+Even if the restricted principle PP2 avoids these problems, one might worry that it applies too rarely to constrain credences in all the expected ways.
 In one respect, which I'll discuss in §4, this turns out to be a very serious worry, but I think it is worth having a first-pass explanation of how PP2 could give the desired results in a case like Topper Comes Up.
 Let us focus on Suzy's credence that Topper is heads.
 Since this hypothesis is not neutral, PP2 does not directly tell us the right credence.
 However, we can reason in two stages.
-First, the hypothesis that heads comes up is more plausibly neutral, and, if so, PP2 does require Suzy's credence in heads to be 1/2.
-Second, it's a priori for Suzy that Topper is heads iff heads comes up.
+First, the hypothesis that heads comes up is (more plausibly) neutral, and, if so, PP2 does require Suzy's credence in heads to be 1/2.
+Second, it's a priori for Suzy that Topper is heads if and only if heads comes up.
 Therefore Suzy must also have credence 1/2 that Topper is heads.

 Not only do we get the right conclusion, the explanation for it strikes me as perspicacious.
 At any rate, it illustrates that the restriction to neutral hypotheses is not debilitating insofar as there are what I'll call neutral paraphrases of more general hypotheses.
-Here, E° is a neutral paraphrase of E if and only if E° is neutral and E and E° are a priori equivalent.
-Because of this last condition, E and E° are interchangeable when it comes to ideal ur priors.
+Here, $E^{\circ}$ is a neutral paraphrase of E if and only if $E^{\circ}$ is neutral and E and $E^{\circ}$ have the same primary intension (they are a priori equivalent).
+Because of this last condition, E and $E^{\circ}$ are interchangeable when it comes to ideal ur priors.
 For example, 'heads comes up' is a neutral paraphrase of 'Topper is heads'.
-Suzy's credence in any scenario that picks out such a world as actual, Topper is tails.
+Suzy's credence in the latter is determined by her credence in the former, which is in turn determined by PP2.

-8This depends on a seemingly harmless assumption, adopted by Chalmers, that every possible world is actual in some scenario.
+&lt;sup>8This depends on a seemingly harmless assumption, adopted by Chalmers, that every possible world is actual in some scenario.